ShashankManiGautam/Manipulator/README.md

-# Manipulator
+# Control for Manipulator
-Project on development of mobile manipulator with the help of ROS2 humble and bunch of other useful stuffs.
-(Lets make some cool robots)
+In this project you will find the control of 2 dof manipulator in Gazebo environment and dynamixel actuator.